Right-wing paramilitarism in Colombia: Triple A

-Between 1978 and 1979, an alleged far-right paramilitary organization known as the American Anti-Communist Alliance (also AAA or Triple A) started a terror campaign against Colombian communists, which included bombings, kidnappings and assassinations.
+Between 1978 and 1979, a far-right paramilitary organization known as the American Anti-Communist Alliance (also AAA or Triple A) started a terror campaign against Colombian communists, which included bombings, kidnappings and assassinations.
 It was later revealed that the organization had direct links to the Colombian National Army.
 Contemporary accusations and declassified U.S. Embassy documents have linked the creation and operation to the "Charry Solano" Battalion of Intelligence and Counter-intelligence (BINCI) that employed the Triple A name as a covert name.

-The rise of paramilitaries
+Rise of paramilitaries

 In the late 1970s, the illegal cocaine trade took off and became a major source of profit.
 By 1982, cocaine surpassed coffee as a national export, making up 30% of all Colombian exports.
 Many members of the new class of wealthy drug barons began purchasing enormous quantities of land for a number of reasons: in order to launder their drug money and to gain social status among the traditional Colombian elite.
 By the late 1980s, drug traffickers were the largest landholders in Colombia and wielded immense political power.
 They raised private armies to fight off guerrillas who were trying to either redistribute their lands to local peasants, kidnap members of their family, or extract the gramaje tax that was commonly levied on landed elites.